NicholasSynovic/nicholassynovic.github.io/content/summaries/faster-r-cnn-towards-real-time-object-detection-with-region-proposal-networks.md

 > What open questions do I have about the work?

 VGG was used as the base model for both this work and Fast R-CNN paper.
 Why is that?
-Additionally, this paper calls out reengineering region proposal solutions to target the GPU to not solve the underlying problem, but the authors did not specify if they made their solution run a GPU.
+Additionally, this paper calls out re-engineering region proposal solutions to target the GPU to not solve the underlying problem, but the authors did not specify if they made their solution run a GPU.
 Are RPNs more performant on GPUs?

 ### Author Feedback